African Drumming 1

 African Drumming 1 with Angela Scharfenberger

-This class will meet in person at LFS - We are offering a maximum of four students the opportunity to meet in person, with the instructor, at our location in Clifton.
+This class will meet in person in Louisville (location to be announced soon).
 All seats will be at least 6ft apart and everyone will be wearing masks at all times.
 A signed waiver is required to complete your registration.

 African Drumming 1 is a fun, accessible class to learn the basics of West African music, focusing on Ghanaian drumming.
 Through the repetition of simple patterns, students will learn the basics of African rhythm, its structure and how different parts come together to create a polyrhythmic whole.
 We will learn drum parts for five rhythms, and discuss the social and cultural significance of music in Ghana.
 I draw on stories from my African music teachers and my studies in Africa.